Richmond, Maine: History

-The tract of land which comprises Richmond and Gardiner was purchased in 1649 from the Abenaki Indians by Christopher Lawson.
+The tract of land that comprises Richmond and Gardiner was purchased in 1649 from the Abenaki Indians by Christopher Lawson.
 The site of Richmond, as well as neighboring Swan Island, is believed by historians to have served as a summer settlement for the Abenaki.

-In 1719, Fort Richmond was built by the Province of Massachusetts Bay on the western bank of the Kennebec River where Richmond is located today.
-Named for Ludovic Stewart, 1st Duke of Richmond, the fort included a blockhouse, trading post, chapel, officers' and soldiers' quarters, all surrounded by a palisade.
+In 1719, Fort Richmond was built by the Province of Massachusetts Bay on the western bank of the Kennebec River, where Richmond is located today.
+Named for Ludovic Stewart, 1st Duke of Richmond, the fort included a blockhouse, trading post, chapel, and officers' and soldiers' quarters, all surrounded by a palisade.
 In 1722 during the Dummer's War, following the battle at Arrowsic, Maine, Fort Richmond was attacked in a three-hour siege by warriors from Norridgewock.
 Houses were burned and cattle slain, but the fort held.
 Brunswick and other settlements near the mouth of the Kennebec River were destroyed.
 The fort's defenses were enlarged in 1723.
 On August 19, 1724, a militia of 208 soldiers departed Fort Richmond under command of captains Jeremiah Moulton and Johnson Harmon, traveling up the Kennebec in 17 whaleboats to sack Norridgewock.
 Fort Richmond would be rebuilt in 1740, attacked by another tribe in 1750, then dismantled in 1755 when forts Shirley (also called Frankfort), Western and Halifax were built upriver.

 Settled in 1725, the community was part of Bowdoinham when it was incorporated in 1762 by the Massachusetts General Court.
 In 1790, Revolutionary War veteran John Plummer was awarded a land grant on Plummer Road, where his son built the surviving house about 1810.
-The Embargo of 1807 crippled the port's economy, bankrupted merchants and created a recession which lingered through the War of 1812.
+The Embargo of 1807 crippled the port's economy, bankrupted merchants, and created a recession that lingered through the War of 1812.

 The town was set off and incorporated on February 10, 1823, taking its name from the old fort.
 Farms produced hay and potatoes.
 With the arrival of steamboats in the 1830s, Richmond boomed as a shipbuilding and trade center on the navigable Kennebec River estuary.
 Among the more important shipbuilders were T. J. Southard, also considered one of the town's "founding fathers".
 A brass foundry was established.
 The community also produced shoes, sails and wood products.
 Its peak years were between 1835 and 1857, endowing the town with a wealth of fine Greek Revival architecture.

 Richmond is believed to have been a site along the Underground Railroad.

 Richmond was once the center of the largest Slavic-speaking settlement in the United States.
 People of Ukrainian, Russian, and Polish heritage emigrated to the United States during World War II to settle along the Kennebec Valley.
 In the 1950s and 1960s, there was also a large influx of White Russian emigres, who earlier fled the Bolshevik Revolution of 1917.